RoRoche/AndroidStarter/architecture.md

 All necessary information about job configuration can be found on this page: <https://github.com/yigit/android-priority-jobqueue/wiki/Job-Configuration>

 The persistence engine of this library is very powerful.
-For example, if network is unreachable, jobs are serialized and persisted on the device.
-Once the network becomes reachable, the `JobManager` dequeues the persisted jobs and performs them as usual.
+For example, if the network is unreachable, jobs are serialized and persist on the device.
+Once the network becomes reachable, the `JobManager` fetches the persisting jobs and performs them as usual.

 I identified some redundant code when writing jobs to perform network requests.
 That's why I wrote an abstract class that every query should extend: